Anne Sacoolas, accused of killing British teen Harry Dunn, was working for U.S. intelligence, lawyer says in court

 Ned Price, a spokesman for the U.S. State Department, reiterated the position on Thursday that Sacoolas had diplomatic immunity as the “spouse of an accredited staff member of the U.S. Embassy office.”

 He said: “This was a tragic accident.
-Since the tragic accident occurred, the United States has been closely engaged with the U.K. Government, and we have been transparent about our positions on legal and diplomatic matters concerning this accident.
+Since the tragic accident occurred, the United States has been closely engaged with the U.K. government, and we have been transparent about our positions on legal and diplomatic matters concerning this accident.

 “At the time the accident occurred, and for the duration of her stay in the U.K., the U.S. citizen driver in this case had immunity from criminal jurisdiction.”